 Occidental Petroleum’s implied volatility

-Assuming a normal distribution of prices using the bell curve model and a standard deviation of one, based on its implied volatility of ~20.2%, Occidental Petroleum’s stock is expected to close between $71.30 and $63.48 after 30 days.
-Based on the standard statistical formula, Occidental Petroleum’s stock will stay in this range ~68% of the time.
+Assuming normal distribution of prices (bell curve model) and standard deviation of one, based on its implied volatility of ~18.4%, OXY stock is expected to close between $77.56 and $69.80 after 30 calendar days.
+Based on the standard statistical formula, the stock will stay in this range ~68% of the time.

 Other upstream stocks

-Implied volatility shows the market’s opinion of a stock’s potential movements, but it doesn’t forecast the direction of these movements.
-Implied volatility is derived from an option pricing model, meaning that the data are theoretical in nature, and there’s no guarantee these forecasts will be correct.
+Implied volatility shows the Market’s opinion of the stock’s potential moves, but it doesn’t forecast direction.
+Implied volatility is derived from an option pricing model.
+This means that data are theoretical in nature, and there’s no guarantee these forecasts will be correct.